sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

 ## Automate Deployment using Octopus Deploy & VSTS

-[Octopus Deploy](https://Octopus.com) is an automated deployment server that makes it easy to automate the deployment of ASP.NET web applications, Java applications, database updates, NodeJS application, and custom scripts into development, test, and production environments.
+[Octopus Deploy](https://Octopus.com) is an automated deployment server that makes it easy to automate the deployment of ASP.NET web applications, Java applications, database updates, PHP application, and custom scripts into development, test, and production environments.

-This lab shows how you can integrate VSTS and Octopus to deploy ASP.NET application to Azure.
+This lab shows how you can integrate VSTS and Octopus to deploy PHP application to Azure.

 ## Pre-requisites